Skip to content

 1. Set the HSM connection timeouts.
 When the HSM timeout is not set, the default is that of the operating system.
 In the event of a connection failure, the application may wait too long.
 It is important to ALWAYS set the HSM send and receive timeouts (see the topic env vars).
 Other connection parameters can also be configured.

-Pix HTTP requests
+HTTP requests Pix

 1. Define the HTTP operation timeouts.
 When not defined, the default HTTP operation timeout is unlimited.
 In the event of an HTTP connection failure, the application may be put on hold indefinitely.
 It is important to ALWAYS set the timeout in HTTP request calls.